NewthingAde/Intermediate-Linux-Admistration/README.md

 # Intermediate-Linux-Admistration
-This is about SSH, OPENSSH server, SUDOERS(How to configure sshd configuration files), how to securely upload and download files, and process management ( /fg | /bg| /job)
+This is about SSH, OPENSSH server, SUDOERS(How to configure sshd configuration files), how to securely upload and download files (SFTP - SCP), and process management ( /fg | /bg| /job)

 1. ## What is SSH